 The benefits and joys of homeschooling are almost beyond numbering!

-Socially, homeschooled children tend to be closer to their families and less peer-dependent than traditionally schooled children.
-They also tend to relate well to a wide range of ages of people and are comfortable interacting with adults and seniors, as well as people their own age.
+Socially, homeschooled children tend to be closer to their families and less peer-dependent than traditionally-schooled children.
+They also tend to relate well to people of all ages and are comfortable interacting with adults and younger children, as well as people their own age.